Skip to main content

 Where can they be found?

-West of UK, including the Hebrides, and Bristol Channel.
+West of the UK, including the Hebrides, and Bristol Channel.

 Minkes are more reserved than other whale species and are less likely to breach or make any displays.
+However, minke whales can be quite inquisitive and have been known to approach boats to take a closer look!
 They generally swim alone, however, they've been seen swimming in small groups occasionally.
 This is more likely to occur during breeding season, or where there is an abundance of food, rather than for social bonding.

 In UK waters, they're protected under the Wildlife and Countryside Act 1981 and the Marine (Scotland) Act 2010.
 However, northern minke whales are still hunted by other countries as historical cultural practices and even as part of the tourism trade.